 Want better cold brew at home?
-Read on for our best tips!
+Read on for our best tips

-Together, we’ve explored what cold brew is, how it differs from flash chill or iced coffee, and why it’s popular.
+In our other blogs, we’ve explored what cold brew is, how it differs from flash chill or iced coffee, and why it’s popular.
 We’ve also experimented with different cold brew makers and delved further into the effects of brew ratio, time, temperature, and other factors.

 Now it’s time to talk about how to master the different variables for the best cold brew coffee recipe, and how to change them when you’re cold brewing at home –– no matter how!
 Let’s talk about: